excellogalihs/arch/README.md

 exit
 ```

-> 💡 **Tip:** `device list` shows your Wi-Fi adapter's name — it's usually `wlan0`, but double-check it matches what's listed before continuing.
+`device list` shows your Wi-Fi adapter's name — usually `wlan0`, but check before you proceed.

-**Why?** The installer doesn't come with anything pre-downloaded — every package (the base system, the kernel, your desktop) is fetched live from Arch's servers.
-No internet, no install.
+Nothing in this installer is pre-downloaded.
+Every package gets pulled from Arch's servers live, so without a connection you're stuck here.

 ---